MultiSafepay/docs/content/api/payment_methods/post-order-santander.md

 ----------------
 `gateway` | string | required

-Valuegateway ID to direct the customer straight to the payment method.
+The unique gateway identifier for the payment method.
 Value: `SANTANDER`.

 ----------------